benjiblack/nsfw/README.md

 # nsfw
-This is a simple iOS app for browsing 4chan, using :4chan's API
+This is a simple iOS app for browsing 4chan, using :
+- 4chan's API
+- Alamofire
+- AlamofireImage
+- SwfityJSON